sarshardorosti/NeuroDesign-Toolkit/README.md

 * **Potential:** Playtest your game, watch how the player's brain reacts in real-time, and use these exact numbers to tweak the `Threshold` in your Mappers.
 It’s your primary calibration tool.

 ---
-*Created for the Game Design Master's Program.*
+*Created for the MA Game Design Program at Ulster University.*